pburauel/acad_webpage/content/authors/admin/_index.md

 bio: My research interests lie at the intersection of causality and machine learning.
 In my doctoral dissertation I explore synergies between research on causality in machine learning and economics.

 interests:
-- Machine Learning for Causal Discovery
+- Machine Learning for Causal Inference
-- Neuroscience
+- Methods for Causal Discovery
-- Economics
+- Neuroeconomics

 education:
   courses: